 Selenium is an open-source browser automation tool.
 It lets you write code that simulates a human user: open Facebook, type text, upload photos, click "Post".
 In theory, a Python-literate realtor can build a bot that publishes listings to Facebook Groups without paying anyone.
 The technical community in Israel loves to say: "just write a 50-line Selenium script."
 In practice, the gap between "theory" and "production" is enormous.
 Let's see why.

 Selenium is an excellent tool, but it's only the foundation.
 To turn it into a real bot that publishes 50 posts per day without getting blocked, you need an entire system: account management, browser profile management, posting queue logic, monitoring, alerts, failure recovery, anti-detection, and more.
+All of that is already built and running in BuzzPost from day one.

 True cost calculation: BuzzPost vs DIY over 12 months